Information about Ultrasound/Sonography

 Our One-Year program is an advanced, accelerated continuous 12-month program in general diagnostic medical sonography.
 It includes abdomen and OB/GYN applications as well as the Sonography Physics and Instrumentation.
 The One-Year program is also CAAHEP accredited.

 It is unlike most sonography programs offered in a college or university setting.
 What sets our program apart is, it is one of the few sonography programs in the country that offers a comprehensive diagnostic medical sonography curriculum in a 12-month time frame.
 Additionally, we also offer this program for distance learners.

 It is an accelerated, full-time, day program which requires self-motivation and good time management skills.
 For those requiring additional time considerations in order to process information or desire a slower paced environment, this program may not be for you.
 Our program covers, in 12 months, what most schools cover in 18-24 months.
 We can do this because you must complete prerequisite classes prior to admission.
 Once you begin the sonography program, you can expect fast-paced information delivery and clinical instruction.

 At the end of the One-Year sonography program, the combination of in-class didactic instruction and hands-on clinical training will equip students with the knowledge and skills needed to sit and pass the ARDMS (American Registry of Diagnostic Medical Sonographer’s) exams in Physics and Instrumentation, Abdomen, and OB/GYN sonography and the ARRT (American Registry of Radiologic Technologists) exams in general sonography.

-For very specific applicants and situations, IUD offers several short-term cross-training and CME course.
-These courses are intended for employers/employees currently working in the allied health filed (ie. X-ray, CT, etc.) who are being cross-trained into ultrasound.
+For very specific applicants and situations, IUD offers a Complete Cross-Training Course.
+This course is intended for employers/employees currently working in the allied health filed ( X-ray, CT, MRI etc.) an option to Cross-Train into Ultrasound on the job.